Display Poll Results with a Pie Chart

 Summary - Pie charts are one of the most common ways to show poll results.
 They allow for quick dissemination of the data and to see results in terms of the whole picture.
 Let's take a look at how to display poll results using a pie chart.

-A few days ago, our support team came upon an interesting question of how to display poll results using a pie chart.
-In particular, how to tally results where each vote is considered a separate record and each result is recorded as text.
+A Klipfolio support case asked how to display poll results using a pie chart in Klipfolio Klips.
+The challenge: tally results when each vote is recorded as a separate row and the choice is stored as text.
 Here's what the data source may look like:

 AB